fryderyk1991/Tasks-Manager/README.md

  # Tasks-Manager
-I would like to present you live version of [Tasks-Manager](link) A simple task management application.
+I would like to present you live version of [Tasks-Manager](link) - a simple task management application.
 After user submits the task, he sends data to the local API created with [json-server](https://github.com/typicode/json-server).

-Every change in task is send to API.
-When the task is done you will see task on the last position, it's possible to delete the finshed task.
+Every change in task is sent to API.
+When the task is done, you will see task on the last position.
+It's also possible to delete the finshed task.

 ## 💡 Technologies